 - The school reports to the governing body on a regular basis with regard to the pupil premium children.
-Termly progress meetings ensure all staff are aware of those children in receipt of pupil premium funding and plan accordingly.
+Regular evaluation processes ensure all staff are aware of those children in receipt of pupil premium funding and plan accordingly.
 Relevant reporting to the governing body is completed and ensures robust systems of accountability.
-Yearly self-assessment reports are produced by team leaders and a meeting is held with nominated governor and the school’s external adviser in order to hold senior and team leaders responsile for progress of pupils, including those in receipt of the pupil premium.
+Yearly self-assessment reports are produced by team leaders and subject leaders – meetings are held with nominated governors and the school’s external adviser in order to hold senior and middle leaders responsible for progress of pupils, including those in receipt of the pupil premium.